PyProInitiate/TrackThis/README.md

 [INTRO]

-This is a task manager designed to help out people juggling multiple tasks
+This is a task manager clone designed to help out people juggling multiple tasks

 [HOW TO]